HumanCellAtlas/dcp-community/rfcs/text/0000-audr-analysis-updates.md

 3. For other files that need updating, also add them to the envelope with the same provenance.document_id as their previous versions.
 4. For files that only exist in the new analysis, add them to the envelope with a new provenance.document_id.
 5. For files that exist only in the older analysis, delete them by posting an HTTP DELETE to their endpoint in this envelope.
 6. For files that are in both old and new analysis but don’t need updating, do nothing.
+These files will have the same UUID and version in both the old and new analyses.

 Note that a submission envelope is a transaction that can add, delete or update any number of files in a project.